knightsUCF/SC/Notes.md

 12) Both subtypes expressed the lysosomal gene cd63, but were distinguished by preferential expression of heme oxygenase hmox in Macrophage-A and apoe in Macrophage-B.

 13) In conclusion, our data reveals the presence of multiple cellular states in the monocyte-macrophage lineage that display temporal progression toward a more pro-inflammatory state.

+14) To validate the presence of Macrophage-A and Macrophage-B subtypes in vivo, we first isolated macrophages based on CD63hi expression (gating strategy in Extended Data Fig. 6).

+15) Further separation on ApoE and CD11b expression revealed two distinct clusters that were consistent with Macrophage-A (CD63hi/ApoElo/CD11bmed) and Macrophage-B (CD63hi/ApoEhi/CD11bhi)subtypes (Fig. 3d, e).

+16) Consistent with our sequencing data, the monocytes were the predominant myeloid populations at 1 dpi, and subsequently decreased at 7dpi, whereas Macrophage-A (ApoElo) and Macrophage-B (ApoEhi) were the most represented macrophage subtypes at 1 and 7dpi, respectively (Fig. 3e).

+<h3> Summary Outline for Vascular heterogeneity analysis identifies tip cell dynamics </h3>